noopman/aaworkshopattendee/module-8-observability-and-monitoring/Exercise1.md

 ## Learning objectives
    - Use Azure Application Insights for Web App monitoring

 ## Prerequisites
 To begin this module you will need the Azure resources that you deployed in the previous modules.

 During this module you will also need the following PowerShell variables used previously:
  - $Location - location of the first region deployed in Module 0
- - $APIResourceGroup  - name of your API Resource Group deployed in Module 1
+ - $apiResourceGroup  - name of your API Resource Group deployed in Module 1
- - $StaticWeb - name of your Azure Static Web App resource
+ - $staticWebName - name of your Azure Static Web App resource
- - $GameContainerUrl - url of your Game API container
+ - $gameContainerUrl - url of your Game API container
  - $APIMUrl - endpoint for your Azure API Management resource(Gateway URL)